-87. Beware those who think there are Bible verses which encourage Christians to tell God 'exactly what we think of Him'
+87. Beware those who teach that the Bible encourages Christians to tell God 'exactly what we think of Him'!

 Rom 2v3: And do you suppose this, O man, when you pass judgment upon those who practice such things and do the same yourself, that you will escape the judgment of God?
 4 Or do you think lightly of the riches of His kindness and forbearance and patience, not knowing that the kindness of God leads you to repentance?
 5 But because of your stubbornness and unrepentant heart you are storing up wrath for yourself in the day of wrath and revelation of the righteous judgment of God, 6 who WILL RENDER TO EVERY MAN ACCORDING TO HIS DEEDS.

 Proverbs 16v4: The LORD has made everything for its own purpose, Even the wicked for the day of evil.
 5 Everyone who is proud in heart is an abomination to the LORD; Assuredly, he will not be unpunished.

 Wheelhouse and Lewis think we CAN tell the potter what we think of His ways.
 What does Scripture say?
 What was the conclusion of Nebuchadnezzar the king, after God had brought a judgement against him for his arrogance and presumptuousness (Daniel 4:24-37)?
 Verse 34 reveals the words of the subdued king: